-For students who are likely to be living away from home, on-campus accommodation, student villages or halls of residence are often the choice for 1st year students, offering a comfortable bridge between home and the independence of living in a flat or apartment.
+For students who are likely to be living away from home, on-campus accommodation, student villages or halls of residence are often the best choice for 1st year, as these offer a comfortable bridge between home and the independence of living in a flat or apartment.

-Some colleges are now offering student loan systems eg TCD which are designed to ease the burden of payment for the student contribution charge.
+Some colleges are now offering student loan systems (e.g. TCD ) which are designed to ease the burden of payment for the student contribution charge.

 Note: *If you are getting the Back to Education Allowance (BTEA) you may qualify for exemption from the student contribution.